ConradMaaijen/conradmaayen.github.io/_posts/2021-04-20-type-hinting.md

 categories: laravel
 ---

-Besides naming variables properly, you should use type hinting in order to make your code more readable:
+Besides naming variables properly, you should use type hinting in order to make your code more readable.

 eg: